Nukie: Production

-Michael Pakleppa, a distributor of films in Germany, optioned Nukie long before it was shot and without reading the script but was impressed by the poster which gave the impression of E.T. but in an African setting.
-Upon seeing the film, Pakleppa was flabbergasted by the end product and said of the viewing experience:
+Michael Pakleppa, a distributor of films in Germany, optioned Nukie long before it was shot and without reading the script; he was impressed by the poster, which gave the impression of E.T. the Extra-Terrestrial but in an African setting.
+Upon seeing the film, Pakleppa expressed surprise at the final product and commented on the viewing experience:

 We thought we'd all die.
 There was no South Africa.
 There were hardly any extraterrestrials.
 We basically just saw discussions between a nun and a helicopter pilot, who were going on and on about how stupid Black people are, or something.
 Imagine that again and again and again, at extreme length, and nothing else.

-After discussing the experience with executive producer Gregory Cascante, the two tried to make a new edit of the film in the hopes of removing the racism, but after the process they only had about 40 minutes worth of usable footage.
-Pakleppa then made several trips to South Africa with a small crew and worked with the film's writer and director Sias Odendaal to try and salvage the film.
-The crew encountered many issues with the production specifically with the animatronics for the aliens which were poorly constructed and designed to be worked by small children who could only wear the suits for three to four minutes at a time before risking suffocation.
-By the time the film had finished a lengthy post production process, Pakleppa's own company refused to release the film and instead went directly to television while also having its foreign rights sold off to various distributors.
+After discussing the film with executive producer Gregory Cascante, the two attempted to create a new edit intended to remove material they considered racist; however, the effort resulted in only about 40 minutes of usable footage.
+Pakleppa subsequently made several trips to South Africa with a small crew and collaborated with the film’s writer and director, Sias Odendaal, in an attempt to salvage the project.
+During production, the crew encountered numerous technical difficulties, particularly with the alien animatronics, which were reportedly poorly constructed and designed to be operated by children.
+As a result, performers could only wear the suits for three to four minutes at a time before experiencing breathing difficulties.
+Following an extended post-production process, Pakleppa’s company declined to release the film theatrically, and it was instead distributed via television, with the foreign rights sold to various distributors.